amlanacharya/Agent/detailed_plan.md

 ## 📋 Overview

-This structured learning path breaks down the journey to mastering agentic AI into specific modules with actionable steps.
+This structured learning path breaks down the journey to mastering agentic AI.
 Each module follows a consistent pattern:
 - Clear learning objectives
 - Implementation tasks with deliverables
 - Recommended tools and technologies